otto-de/api-guidelines/api-guidelines/async/contract/asyncapi/rules/must-provide-api-specification-using-asyncapi-for-asyncrhonous-apis.md

 ---
-type: MUST
 id: R200005
 ---

-# provide API specification using AsyncAPI for asynchronous APIs
+# MUST provide API specification using AsyncAPI for asynchronous APIs

 We use the [AsyncAPI](https://www.asyncapi.com/) specification as a standard to define contracts for asynchronous APIs.
 Any event published for integration with other services must be described using the AsyncAPI specification.